Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Experiments

-• \textbf{Filter.} Although both visually-replaceable redundancy and task-agnostic redundancy continue to contribute to an accurate assessment of redundancy, we find that neither dominates.
-This could be attributed to the fact that the attention mechanism within LLMs can detect more stable token dependencies, thereby diminishing the necessity for redundancy measurement to rely heavily on semantic factors.
-Additionally, we find that persisting with the local penalty strategy in \textit{FiCoCo-L} results in a slight decrease in performance.
-We attribute the result to the enforcement of spatial uniformity in token retention within LLMs when visual features are fully present, which disrupts the redundancy assessments previously established by attention mechanisms.
+• \textbf{Filter.} Although both vision-aware and task-aware redundancies contribute to redundancy estimation, neither dominates.
+This may be because the attention mechanism in LLMs captures stable token dependencies, reducing the need for redundancy measurement to rely heavily on semantic cues.
+Moreover, applying the local penalty strategy in \textit{FiCoCo-L} slightly degrades performance, likely because enforcing spatial uniformity of token retention disrupts the redundancy assessments already established by attention.

-• \textbf{Correlate.} It is observed that both two correlations contribute to accurately identifying correlated tokens, thereby leading to improved performance across both datasets.
-Similar to \textit{FiCoCo-V}, employing a token-adaptive $K$ to identify correlated tokens and applying ``many-to-many'' correlation constitute the optimal strategy.
+• \textbf{Correlate.} It is observed that both correlations enhance the identification of relevant tokens, improving performance across datasets.
+Similar to \textit{FiCoCo-V}, adopting a token-adaptive $K$ with ``dense'' correlations proves optimal.

-• \textbf{Compress.} Updating these tokens with a weighted average of information from discarded tokens still achieves better performance.
+• \textbf{Compress.} Updating the preserved tokens with a self-preserving compression still achieves better performance.